Climb Gear Reviews Rock Climb Training

 Price: 💲💲 (fewer 💲 = cheaper)

-This moderate-intensity grip strength training device is best suited for the intermediate climber who is hoping to supplement their training or treat a finger injury.
+The Digi-Flex Cando hand and finger exerciser is a moderate-intensity grip strength training device best suited for the intermediate climber who is hoping to supplement their training or treat a finger injury.
 It is more affordable than most other grip strengtheners, and can also be an excellent tool for warming up before climbing.
+It’s also lightweight, which makes it great for taking it with you on the go.
+For experienced climbers, we recommend using it as a warmup because it only has one intensity level at 3 pounds.

 Pros